 There are times when your SEO specialist may be tempted to use content from other legal sites and blogs, with attribution.
 This is one of the worst things that can be done, because if Google has already indexed content, they won’t index it again.
 In essence, you’re signing your own death warrant.

 Indexing is not the only negative result from using duplicate content.
-There is a human penalty as well, as soon as your visitor sees you attributing content from another site.
+There is a human penalty as well: As soon as your visitor sees you posting content from another site, they may see you as less of an authority.
 This does not communicate professionalism, and should be avoided at all costs.

 3. They Ignore Local Listings